ChavisManzoniLab/MAS/docs/usage.rst

    :width: 600

 .. note::
-   Dam will be labeled in purple
+  This option is especially useful to spot bad detection ° Dam will be labeled in purple

-   Pup will be labeled in red
+  ° Pup will be labeled in red

-   Useful to spot bad detection

 Arborescence
 **************